New Haven County Cutters

 The New Haven County Cutters were an independent baseball team based in New Haven, Connecticut.
-From 2004 through 2007, it played in the Canadian-American Association of Professional Baseball (the "Can-Am League," formerly known as the Northeast League in 2004), an independent league that is not affiliated with Major League Baseball or with the Minor League Baseball organization.
+From 2004 through 2007, the Cutters played in the Canadian-American Association of Professional Baseball (the "Can-Am League", formerly known as the Northeast League in 2004), an independent league that is not affiliated with Major League Baseball nor with the Minor League Baseball organization.

 Franchise history

 Massachusetts Mad Dogs

 Originally based in Lynn, Massachusetts, the Massachusetts Mad Dogs were named during an event that included students from Lynn and nearby Nahant, Massachusetts.
 The Mad Dogs were members of three different independent baseball leagues.
-They began to play in 1996 as an expansion team in the North Atlantic League with former major league star George Scott as manager, and he would manage the team for all four years that the Mad Dogs played in the region.
-They dominated the NAL, going 56-21 and winning the pennant by 131/2 games, but fell 2-0 in the best-of-3 playoffs to the Catskill Cougars.
+They began to play in 1996 as an expansion team in the North Atlantic League with former major league star George Scott as manager, who managed the team for all four years that the Mad Dogs played in the region.
+They dominated the NAL, going 56-21 and winning the pennant by 131/2 games, but were defeated in two games in the best-of-3 playoffs by the Catskill Cougars.
 The Mad Dogs drew the most fans in the league with 52,384.

-When the NAL folded after the 1996 season, the Mad Dogs jumped to the Northeast League and went 45-37, tying for the second half northern lead (23-17) with the Albany-Colonie Diamond Dogs.
-Massachusetts lost in the playoffs 2 games to 1 to Albany.
+When the NAL folded after the 1996 season, the Mad Dogs jumped to the Northeast League and went 45–37, tying for the second half northern lead (23-17) with the Albany-Colonie Diamond Dogs.
+Massachusetts lost to Albany in the playoffs 2 games to 1.
 The first year in the Northeast League drew 72,681 fans, second to Albany's 72,985.

-The Mad Dogs fell to 39-45 in 1998 and they were next to last in attendance, drawing only 47,123 fans.
+The Mad Dogs fell to 39–45 in 1998 and were next to last in attendance, drawing only 47,123 fans that season.
 In 1999, the Northeast League merged into the Northern League to form the Northern League East Division.
-The club was 41-45 in a tight division.
-They finished one game out in the first half; they tied for the last place in the second half but were just 4 games back.
+The club was 41–45 in a tight division.
+They finished one game out of first place in the first half of the season, and tied for last place in the second half but were just four games back.
 Attendance fell to last in the Northern League's Eastern Division with 38,528.
-Following the 1999 season, the team suspended operations citing major issues with the team's home in Lynn, Fraser Field.
+Following the 1999 season, the team suspended operations, citing major issues with the team's home in Lynn, Fraser Field.

 Berkshire Black Bears

-After a three year hiatus, the franchise was resurrected, this time in Pittsfield, Massachusetts as the Berkshire Black Bears, playing at historic Wahconah Park.
+After a three-year hiatus, the franchise was resurrected, this time in Pittsfield, Massachusetts as the Berkshire Black Bears, playing at Wahconah Park.
 Despite the change of location, the losing continued and the team drew minimal support from the area.
 Following the 2003 season, the team moved again, this time to New Haven, Connecticut.
-Owner Jonathan Fleisig attributed the move to criticism of the team from the Pittsfield civic leaders.
+Owner Jonathan Fleisig attributed the move to criticism of the team from Pittsfield civic leaders.